 The Welsh Language (Wales) Measure 2011 affords the Welsh language official status in Wales.
 This means it must be treated no less favourably than the English language.
 It also establishes a legal framework to impose a duty on some organisations to comply with standards of conduct on the Welsh Language.

-Standards will gradually replace the current system of Welsh language schemes, introduced by the Welsh Language Act 1993.
+The Standards replace the previous system of Welsh language schemes, introduced by the Welsh Language Act 1993.
+They are a set of legally binding requirements that aim to:

 - Service Delivery